dharc-org/spuk/README.md

 ## Usage

 SPUK generates static HTML pages from an RDF Knowledge Graph (KG), allowing users to explore the data through a web browser.
-Additionally, it exposes an API for querying entities programmatically.

 ### Start the site and the API